Motorcycle trials: Long distance trials

-Long distance trials competitions involve a carefully planned route for the competitors to follow, making stops at various locations over a broad area, rather than at just one venue.
-These events takes place not only on roads but on off-road trails that may be steep, rough and loose-surfaced.
-As usual, penalty points are given to competitors for putting their feet on the ground or falling off.
-However, these trials can also be expected to have time limits which raise the added possibility of riders incurring penalty points for not completing a particular section or arriving at a destination within the allotted timeframe.
+Long-distance trials competitions involve a carefully planned route for competitors to follow, making stops at various locations over a broad area, rather than just one venue.
+These events take place on roads and off-road trails that may be steep, rough and loose-surfaced.
+Penalty points are given to competitors for putting their feet on the ground or falling off, for failure to complete a particular section, and for late arrival at a destination.

-Some trials events cater to cars and/or vintage bikes in addition to modern motorcycles.
+Some trials events cater to cars or vintage bikes in addition to modern motorcycles.